Skip to Content

 How we share your data

-Your information may be shared with the following types of recipients:
+We may share your information with the following types of recipients:

 • Among our affiliated companies.

-• With your current, potential, or past employer, as you or your employer instructs us and as necessary in connection with our services.
+• With your current, potential, or past employer, where we are engaged by your employer or where you instruct us, and as necessary in connection with our services.

 • With third parties such as your employer’s relocation or tax advisors, as instructed by you or your employer.

-• With third parties such as translators, degree evaluation services, schools and universities, couriers, and government agencies such as vital records offices, as instructed by you or your employer and as necessary in connection with our services.
+• With third parties such as your employer’s relocation or tax advisors, translators, degree evaluators, schools and universities, couriers, and government agencies as instructed by you or your employer and as necessary in connection with our services.

 • With government agencies and immigration authorities, as instructed by you or your employer in connection with the immigration benefits we have been engaged to pursue or to assist your employer with required legal filings.

-• With lawyers, immigration professionals, and other immigration services providers that Foster may engage when necessary in connection with our services.
+• With lawyers, immigration professionals, and other immigration services providers that Foster may engage when necessary to deliver our services.

-• With Foster’s contracted information technology firms, for purposes of maintaining our electronic systems, databases, and IT security.
+• With Foster’s contracted information technology firms, acting as processors/service providers under written agreements, for system maintenance, databases, and IT security.

-• To professional advisers insofar as reasonably necessary for the purposes of the establishment, exercise, or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
+• To professional advisers and, where applicable, auditors/insurers, insofar as reasonably necessary for the purposes of the establishment, exercise, or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 International transfers of your data